-Nursing Times Learning was developed to help you to revalidate with the Nursing and Midwifery Council, and to support you in your CPD.
+Nursing Times Learning was developed to help you to revalidate with the Nursing and Midwifery Council, and to support you in your continuing professional development.
 The system offers online learning units on fundamental aspects of nursing care, written and peer-reviewed by experts, and many supported and endorsed by specialist organisations.

-Nursing Times Learning also features a Learning Passport, which provides an online space to record evidence of your other revalidation activities (reflective accounts, practice-related feedback and practice hours), providing evidence to your manager for appraisals, revalidation confirmation and career advancement purposes.
+Nursing Times Learning also features the NT Portfolio, which provides an online space to record evidence of your other revalidation activities (reflective accounts, practice-related feedback and practice hours), providing evidence to your manager for appraisals, revalidation confirmation and career advancement purposes.

 On successfully completing a learning unit, you gain a personalised certificate showing your score and the learning outcomes you’ve achieved.
-This information is also added to your Learning Passport as evidence of your revalidation activities.
+This information is also added to your NT Portfolio as evidence of your revalidation activities.

-If you subscribe to Nursing Times or Student Nursing Times you have free access to Nursing Times Learning.
-You also have free access if your organisation has purchased a subscription to Nursing Times for its nurses and midwives.
+If you subscribe to Nursing Times you have free access to Nursing Times Learning.
+You also have free access if your employer or university has purchased a subscription to Nursing Times for its nurses and midwives or students.
 Subscription offers a range of benefits, including access to Nursing Times Learning, the Learning Passport and our clinical archive.
 For more information, see our subscription page.

 Non-subscribers who are registered users of nursingtimes.net can access a limited number of units free of charge.
 Current free units are listed on the Nursing Times Learning home page.